mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 ### Simulating GQL query responses in stories & tests

 The `MockedCache` component is good for asserting expected GQL requests in tests.
-But, it doesn't accommodate arbitrary user input - e.g. filling out a form in a Storybook story with random values to try out the UI.
+But, it doesn't accommodate arbitrary user input.

 So, we also have [`SimulatedMockLink`](./src/services/mocks.tsx) for use with `MockedProvider` which allows the definition of a function that receives a GQL Operation and can implement a mocked implementation of what happens server-side.